Priyanandepu/hurdle3-reeborg-s-world/README.md

 The functions move() and turn_left().
 The conditions front_is_clear() or wall_in_front(), at_goal() and their negation.
-A while loop and an if statement.
+A while loop and an if statement. program is valid for worlds Hurdles 1 and Hurdles 2.